 Just as employees look to executives for guidance in business development and long-term vision, it’s also vital that leadership proactively develops and implements company-wide initiatives that support employees’ mental health — both during COVID, and in the long term.

 With a variety of existing resources to leverage for support, you can create a range of mental health initiatives that support your workforce, either in person as your office opens up, or digitally as your employees work remotely.
 Here are a few ideas to get you started.

 Americans are using social media 1 to 2 extra hours each day during COVID.
 While that may not seem like a lot on its own, when added to video conference fatigue, managing the stresses of a pandemic and social injustice, while also taking care of family and personal lives, it’s a significant additional load.

 As Tracy Asamoah, MD explains: “Digital overload happens when you have trouble processing the amount of information you take in online, leading you to feel distracted, anxious, fatigued, or even depressed.
 It can also relate to how you are taking in that information.”

 One of those ways is spending too much time on devices.
 That’s why a “slow your scroll” initiative is perfect to reduce work-from-home stress for your fatigued employees.
+It’s also recommended that leaders use this technique to better manage the stress that comes with their role.
 This is an opportunity to educate employees on recommended guidelines for cell phone usage and encourage them to step away from their screens, both while working or just hanging out with family.

 This initiative can be as simple as challenging employees to take simple steps to help minimize the amount of time spent on their devices.
 In Social Media and Health: The Good, The Bad and the Future, experts at HealthMarkets suggest the following steps that you can encourage your employees to take: